HydroxYT/Ciel-BSS-Macros/README.md

  * A: Macrorecoder have pc shutdown keyboard pressing if image etc and the antiviruses thinks it's is a virus.

  Q: But why my macros are not detected virus only this?
- * A: This macros are build to exe open a fresh macro file top left corner File->Compile To ExE-> and that file check in virustotal.
+ * A: This macros are build to exe, open a empty macro file top left corner File->Compile To ExE-> name it and that file check in virustotal.(It will alert as a virus)

  Q: Why the macros are exe and not mcr?
  * A: Console can't open the mcr file and can't detect when it's finished.
 Exe is different when you opened it's automaticly starts and when the macro finished it's automaticly close.
-This macros console can detect and if the collection finished it's automactily starts the other collect macro.
+Exe macros console can detect and if the collection finished it's automactily starts the other collect macro.

  Q: I'm still scared to use this macro.
  * A: If you scared download a vmware and inside test it for that check tutorial in youtube.